phausamann/sklearn-xarray/_sources/content/wrappers.rst.txt

     X = load_dummy_dataarray()
     Xt = wrap(StandardScaler()).fit_transform(X)

-The :py:func:`wrap` function will try to guess the type of the estimator it wraps and return an object with the corresponding methods for each type of estimator (e.g. ``predict`` for classifiers and regressors).
+The :py:func:`wrap` function will return an object with the corresponding methods for each type of estimator (e.g. ``predict`` for classifiers and regressors).

 .. note::